sadielbartholomew/cylc/sphinx-doc/introduction.rst

-models, which in turn drive regional sea state, storm surge, and catchment river models, plus tide prediction, and a large number of associated data collection, quality control, preprocessing, post-processing, product generation, and archiving tasks.\footnote{Future plans for EcoConnect include additional deterministic regional weather forecasts and a statistical ensemble.} The global sea state forecast runs once daily.
+models, which in turn drive regional sea state, storm surge, and catchment river models, plus tide prediction, and a large number of associated data collection, quality control, preprocessing, post-processing, product generation, and archiving tasks [1]_.
+The global sea state forecast runs once daily.
 The regional weather forecast runs four times daily but it supplies surface winds and pressure to several downstream models that run only twice daily, and precipitation accumulations to catchment river models that run on an hourly cycle assimilating real time stream flow